Alcohol and other drugs

 Find out more about specific steps you can take to maximize the fun and minimize the risk if you or your friends choose to consume alcohol.

-Marijuana can produce either a sense of euphoria and relaxation or feelings of anxiety, fear, distrust and panic.
+Cannabis can produce either a sense of euphoria and relaxation or feelings of anxiety, fear, distrust and panic.

 80%of NAU students have not used marijuana in the last 30 days (ACHA-NCHA II 2019, n=529).

-Marijuana & sleep Accordion Closed
+Cannabis & sleep Accordion Closed

-Marijuana & academics Accordion Closed
+Cannabis & academics Accordion Closed

-Marijuana & mental health Accordion Closed
+Cannabis & mental health Accordion Closed

 People with a strong family history of mental health issues, especially schizophrenia, have a higher risk of experiencing mental health issues themselves due to frequent marijuana use.